Make Will just for you, whether or not you’re in a relationship

-Yes, because if you die with no valid Will in England or Wales the law will decide who gets what.
+Yes, because if you die with no valid Will the law will decide who gets what.
 If you have no living family members, all your property and possessions (including your pets) will go to the Crown.

 During your lifetime, you’re likely to acquire savings and investments, a car, furniture and many personal possessions.
 You may also have a house, a business (or a share of one) or even property abroad.